See Zin Flow in action—watch how it captures web articles and converts them into beautifully formatted EPUB files with a single click.

 What's the difference between free and pro versions?

-3. An in-app purchase prompt appears before each conversion
+3. An in-app purchase prompt will appear before each conversion

-Upgrading to the Pro version removes all these restrictions and provides full access to all new features, including unlimited Library capacity, iCloud sync, the in-app browser, and offline mode.
-Offline mode allows pro users to cache article content for anytime access without internet connection.
+Upgrading to the Pro version removes all limitations and lets you fully use all features, including unlimited Library capacity, iCloud sync, and Offline Mode.
+Offline Mode allows paid users to cache article content and images for access anytime without an internet connection.

 Why don't I see in-app purchase options when first opening the app?